Uthumalai: Demographics

-The 2011 Census of India recorded Uthumalai as having 2168 households and a population of 7737, comprising 3788 males and 3949 females.
-Some of the population were categorised as members of Scheduled Castes; there were no members of Scheduled Tribes.
+The 2011 Census of India recorded Uthumalai as having 2,168 households and a population of 7,737, comprising 3,788 males and 3,949 females.
+A portion of the population was categorised as members of Scheduled Castes; there were no members of Scheduled Tribes.

 Infrastructure

-Since 2012, the village has had a 700 kW wind turbine that feeds into the grid.
+Since 2012, the village has had a 700-kW wind turbine that feeds into the grid.
 As of 2011, the nearest town was Surandai, over 10 km distant.
 The village had several educational facilities at all levels from pre-school to senior secondary; facilities for higher education were some distance away, with the exception of a non-vocational training centre.
-There were some primary healthcare facilities in the village but the nearest hospital was over 10 km away.
+There were some primary healthcare facilities in the village, but the nearest hospital was over 10 km away.
 It had a veterinary hospital.

 There was a sub-post office in the village, with a more major office less than 10 km away.
 Internet facilities were available, as was a bus service.
 The nearest railway station was over 10 km from the village and so too was the nearest market and ATM, although there were other banking facilities.